kevburnsjr/microcache/README.md

 to serve as an additional caching layer with separate controls for shorter lived, more aggressive caching measures.

-The manner in which this cache operates (writing responses to byte buffers) may not be suitable for all applications.
+The manner in which this cache operates (writing responses bodies to byte buffers) may not be suitable for all applications.
 Caching should certainly be disabled for any resources serving very large and/or streaming responses.
 For instance, caching is automatically disabled for all websocket requests.

 More info in the docs: https://godoc.org/github.com/httpimp/microcache